Hogg Rock: Human history

 Hogg Rock served as a landmark for travelers searching for Hogg Pass, which was later renamed to Santiam Pass by the United States Board on Geographic Names in 1929.
 This name drew from the Santiam River, its name referring to the Santiam people, who were forced to leave the area and move to the Grand Ronde reservation.
 Hogg Rock was named after Colonel T. Egenton Hogg, the head of the Oregon Pacific Railroad that was supposed to cross the Cascades in this location.
-Construction on the railroad began in the 1870s, costing Hogg about 5 million.
+Construction on the railroad began in the 1870s, costing Hogg about $5 million.
 The railway was intended by Hogg to travel from Yaquina Bay to the Snake River.
 Also known as the Corvallis and Eastern Railroad, it was built by Chinese and Italian workers to connect Newport and Boise, though in actuality it only extended to Idanha.
 Hogg ran out of money, but trying to meet the government contract stipulation that he finished crossing the Cascade Range before claiming land grants, he built 11 mi of isolated railtracks around Hogg Rock before getting a 14-person crew to pull a boxcar on them.
 He then claimed the isolated tracks around the tuya were a train railway.
 Hogg eventually declared bankruptcy in 1890.
 After other businesspeople tried to pick up the railroad, it was absorbed by the Southern Pacific Transportation Company.
 Today, remnants of the railroad are still present at the volcano.

 Santiam Pass, located at an elevation of 4817 ft, marks a historic feature in the Cascade Range.
 West of Mount Washington and Three Fingered Jack, there are three major routes.
 One travels north and west down the North Santiam River, the same path followed by Hogg's railroad, while another moves southwest along the McKenzie River.
 The third route moves west over Tombstone Pass, reaching the South Santiam River, and was followed by the Santiam Wagon Road from 1865 to 1914 as well as the auto race of the 1905 Lewis and Clark Centennial Exposition.

-In addition to the railroad, there is also a quarry at Hogg Rock and the rotting Santiam Pass Ski Lodge building.
+In addition to the railroad, there is also a quarry at Hogg Rock and the Santiam Pass Ski Lodge building.
 Santiam Pass Ski Lodge, constructed by the Civilian Conservation Corps in 1939–1940, and operated for 46 years as a ski lodge with overnight dorms and later as a youth camp.
 In 1986 it was boarded up.
 It has survived major forest fires in 1968 and 2003, withstanding flames in the latter fire after firefighters swathed it in kevlar sheets.
-Early 2018 Willamette National Forest issued a Special Use Permit to Dwight and Susan Sheets, Friends of Santiam Pass Ski Lodge to restore the lodge and operate it year round as a day lodge and rental venue.
+In early 2018, Willamette National Forest issued a Special Use Permit to Dwight and Susan Sheets, Friends of Santiam Pass Ski Lodge to restore the lodge and operate it year-round as a day lodge and rental venue.
 Funds for restoration project are from private grants and donations.
-Estimated timeline for the completion of the restoration is 4-5 years.
+The estimated timeline for the completion of the restoration is 4–5 years.